LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 ```

 This is merely to illustrate the core idea, having a `--variant` property that takes numbers is not a good API!
-Though the numbers could be aliased to variables.
+Though the numbers could be aliased to variables, so that users would set `--variant: var(--success)`.

 This technique seems to have been [first documented by me in 2015](https://youtu.be/eVnUDTtOLE0?t=1167), during a talk about …pie charts.
 I never bothered writing about it, but [someone else did](https://au.si/css-conditions-today), 4 years later.